widdowquinn/Teaching-EMBL-Plant-Path-Genomics/tools_check.md

 ## Git

 To get up-to-date slides/worksheets, the students will need to use `git` - I think this is already available on BioLinux.

+## Clustal Omega

+This is not provided in BioLinux, according to http://environmentalomics.org/bio-linux-software-list/ but can be downloaded from [http://www.clustal.org/omega/](http://www.clustal.org/omega/)